YMCA Children’s Residential Care

 The Poppies 2022

-Our second full therapeutic home offering a trauma informed model of intervention and assessment for looked after children requiring a specialist level of support rated ‘Good’ overall.
+A therapeutic home offering a trauma informed model of intervention and assessment for looked after children requiring a specialist level of support rated ‘Good’ overall.

 The Queens 2022

-Our most recent therapeutic home offering a trauma informed model of intervention and assessment for looked after children requiring a specialist level of support rated ‘Good’ overall.
+A therapeutic home offering a trauma informed model of intervention and assessment for looked after children requiring a specialist level of support rated ‘Good’ overall.

 Who do we support?

-At YMCA, we know that there is not one type of child in care.
+We provide an alternative home for children and young people, predominantly aged 5-12, who are no longer able to live with their families.
+Our care is progressive in nature-we know that there is not one type of child in care.
 Every child is unique, has a different story to tell with an individual set of basic human needs that must be met for them to develop and feel nurtured as a young person.

 Services we offer